 Managing tenants effectively builds our wealth and begins with screening tenants properly when they submit an application.
 Most landlords use applications for a fee.
 My objective here is to give you a smorgasbord of screening tips allowing you to select items of your choice to work into your system.

-fair housing laws or local laws.
+Application: first of all, make sure your application is proper and legal and does not violate any fair housing laws or local laws.
 On the back, include a section with a few lines allowing the applicant a place to write comments.
 Also include a small section of text briefly detailing your qualifying standards and permission for the landlord to check all sources in evaluating their application for tenancy.
 Also include a phrase stating an “false or incomplete application” is a reason to be disqualified or not approved.
 Their signature line is below this small bit of text.

 The first section on the application asks for their full real name, date of birth, social security number, and phone numbers to contact the applicant.
 Ask for several phone numbers – home, work, cell, pager, etc. After attending a class by an enforcement officer of the Equal Housing Commission, I learned to my surprise it is permissible to ask for “date of birth” for identification purposes; although you can not ask the applicant their age -baffling, but true.